flanksource/docs/docs/index.md

 ![Screen_Shot_2022-12-19_at_8.17.39_AM_agdslp.png](https://res.cloudinary.com/dbm8wg3bn/image/upload/v1671528375/Screen_Shot_2022-12-19_at_8.17.57_AM_kwkjql.png)

-With Incident Commander up and running, one can have a better understanding of thier infrastructure, which helps in planning of disaster recovery and reducing downtime to the bearest minimum.
+With Incident Commander up and running, one can have a better understanding of their infrastructure, which helps in planning of disaster recovery and reducing downtime to the bearest minimum.